 Movement Play is my own body-based therapeutic approach, based on the work of Veronica Sherborne.

-It combines sensory integration with attachment theory as a way to begin healing the effects of stress and trauma in children.
+It combines sensory integration with attachment theory as a way to start healing the effects of toxic stress in children …

 It offers opportunities for children and adults, that is parents, carers and teaching assistants …

 … to create connections, share excitement and joy, to make choices and take risks.